LilithsAdventure/RGB-VC/README.md

 # RGB-VC
-Control Corsair Connected Devices with Alexa / Google Home
+Control Corsair/Raze Connected Devices with Alexa / Google Home

 Hello!
-So I created a program called RGB-VC that allwos one to use control their Corsair connected products via Alexa or Google home.
+So I created a program called RGB-VC that allwos one to use control their Corsair/Razer connected products via Alexa or Google home.
 This system is comprised of three seperate programs as a whole.
 Dropbox, Assistant Computer Control, and then RGB-VC

 First thing you will want to do is download RGB-VC and its companioning dll file, and colors.txt.
 You will Need to put all three in the same directory otherwise the program will not work.